All About the Professional Relationships

 Respect in Professional Relationships Meaning

 Respect is a simple and short word that goes a long way in building meaningful relationships.
-You need to understand that the fear of superiors which makes you respect them is not really respect, but conditional training.
+You need to understand that the fear of superiors that makes you respect them is not really respect, but conditional training.
 Real respect is valuing your colleagues and honestly appreciating their presence in your organization.

-The first step towards good build professional relationships should be building respect for subordinates, co-workers, yourself and your superiors in their respective ways.
+The first step towards good build professional relationships should be building respect for subordinates, co-workers, yourself, and your superiors in their respective ways.

 Never ignore your self-respect in the process of trying to be nice to others.
-Like Malcolm X, the human rights activist said, ‘Be peaceful, be courteous, obey the law, respect everyone; but if someone puts his hand on you, send him to the cemetery’.
+Like Malcolm X, the human rights activist said, ‘Be peaceful, be courteous, obey the law, respect everyone; but if someone puts his hand on you, send him to the cemetery.

 I wouldn’t say we need to take extreme steps, but let us not forget to stand up for ourselves in our organizations, because if we don’t, no one else will ever do it for us.